Skip to main content

 It triggers a cascade of restorative processes, including cellular repair, metabolic regulation, and the production of Insulin-Like Growth Factor 1 (IGF-1) in the liver.
 IGF-1 is the primary mediator of many of growth hormone’s anabolic effects, such as muscle protein synthesis and tissue regeneration.

-As the body ages, the amplitude and frequency of these pulses naturally decline, a condition often referred to as somatopause.
+As the body ages, the amplitude and frequency of these growth hormone pulses naturally decline, a condition often referred to as somatopause.
 This decline contributes directly to many of the symptoms associated with aging, including loss of muscle mass, increased body fat, slower recovery, and diminished energy levels.

 The Concept of Endocrine Recalibration